Your search results

 For those seeking serenity and space, the Palmeraie palm grove on the city’s outskirts features expansive villas with private pools, tennis courts, and lush gardens.
 This area is ideal for families or individuals prioritizing privacy and outdoor living, though it requires transportation to reach central attractions.

 As Marrakech’s modern district, Gueliz blends European-style villas with local charm.
 It’s a hub for cafes, art galleries, and boutiques, appealing to remote workers and creatives.
-The neighborhood’s grid layout and reliable internet make it practical for long-term residents.
+The neighborhood’s grid layout and reliable internet make it practical for extended stays.
+For those considering long stay options, Gueliz offers an excellent balance of convenience and local life.

 Essential Amenities for Long Stay Villas

-When selecting a villa for an extended period, prioritize amenities that enhance comfort and convenience.
+When selecting a long stay villa in Marrakech, prioritize amenities that enhance comfort and convenience for extended periods.
 Key features to look for include:

-• High-Speed Internet: Crucial for remote work, with fiber-optic connections becoming standard in 2026.
+• High-Speed Internet: Crucial for remote work, with fiber-optic connections becoming standard in luxury properties.

 • Climate Control: Air conditioning for summer heat and heating for cooler winter nights.